schuchert/wikispaces/pages/Mockito.LoginServiceExample.md

   * Some amount shown on the individual property deed if the owner has made improvements (e.g., added houses).

 ### How It Applies To LoginServiceState
-In the following drawing (which attempts to follow the UML 2.0 specification), the// italic// method// handleIncorrectPassword// in the// abstract// base class// LoginServiceState// is the extension point.
+In the following drawing (which attempts to follow the UML 2.0 specification), thec methodd in thet base classe is the extension point.
 The base class deals with the basic validation like matching passwords and revoked accounts.
 It only defers what happens if the password does not match to the derived classes:
 [media_type="custom"_key="3923013"](media_type="custom"_key="3923013")
 Rather than walk you through this refactoring, I'm just going to give you each of the classes.